I don’t think God wants us to be ignorant Christians.

 The other day a friend of mine said that he sees no merit in understanding Calvinism or Arminianism because he just wants to love God and love people.
 And it seems that the ball stops there for most ignorant Christians today.
 No need to know any more than that.

 I would go so far as to say that there is even a fear in evangelical Christianity of knowledge.
 In my experience, this fear comes from one of two sources: People are scared that if they come to know too much, they’ll be like the Pharisees and will just become haughty and judgmental to others, thus weakening their love for God; or they’re afraid that they’ll learn too much and go off the deep end of liberalism and swim in the risky waters of universalism and other heresies.

-We have replaced rich, robust theology in the church with emotional music and constant reminders that “God is love and loves you and He’s your personal Savior and loves your soul…” These words are great at bringing outsiders through the doors (because they’re true by and large) but poor at growing believers into mature witnesses with rich understanding of the deep things of God.
+We have replaced rich, robust theology in the church with emotional music and constant reminders that “God is love and loves you and He’s your personal Savior and loves your soul…” These words are great at bringing outsiders through the doors (because they’re true by and large) but poor at growing believers from being ignorant Christ into mature witnesses with rich understanding of the deep things of God.

 I have found the opposite to be very true.
 I have found that the more I learn about God, His Word and theology that describes Him, the more I can love and worship Him, because now there is that much more to adore and be amazed by.
 If my ability to worship God is a fire, learning more about Him only adds more wood to the blaze.
 After all, if you really loved God, wouldn’t you want to learn as much about him as possible?

 Our logic is pretty backward here.